thammit/mail/README.md

 and contains a constants file where you can change a lot of things.
 Most of them are also available by the constants editor and self explaining.

-All constants under the key `plugin.mail.settings.scss` are sass variables and identical with the values used by foundation mail.
+Beside `modifications`, all constants under the key `plugin.mail.settings.scss` are sass variables and identical with the values used by foundation mail.
 See https://get.foundation/emails/docs/ for more info.

 Since this extension make use of the php package scssphp/scssphp it is not necessary to use a special build pipeline to create css out of scss.